suretrust/tic-tac-toe/README.md

 Players should take turns selecting a spot by entering the corresponding number 1-9.
 The player who gets three of their marks in line first wins.

 ## Installation
-To run this game, you need to have Ruby installed and follow these steps:
+To run this game, you need to have Ruby installed.
+Check [Ruby's documentation](https://www.ruby-lang.org/en/documentation/installation/) on how to install Ruby, then follow these steps to play the game:

 * Open a terminal
 * Navigate to the folder where the 'main.rb' file is located